20 Best Things to Do in Ybor City, FL

 This article is written by local contributor Kelly Underwood & edited by the Travel Lens team.

-Ybor City, located in Tampa, Florida, is a place teeming with beautiful architecture, rich history, and culture.
+Ybor City, situated in Tampa, Florida, is a place filled with stunning architecture, rich history, and vibrant culture.

-The Ybor City Historic District, for example, is a National Historic Landmark District dotted with various old establishments.
+I've always been proud of the Ybor City Historic District, which is a National Historic Landmark District featuring numerous old establishments.

-If you plan to visit this historic city, here is the list of the best things to do in Ybor City:
+If you plan to visit our historic city, let me share with you the list of the best things to do in Ybor City:

 Explore 7th Avenue

-Buy a cup of coffee and enjoy strolling 7th Avenue, also known as "La Setima" or "Broadway," while marveling at the views of the tall palm trees lining the sidewalks.
+I love spending my mornings wandering around the shops on 7th Avenue, a historic neighborhood in Ybor City.
+With a cup of coffee in hand, I enjoy strolling down 7th Avenue, also known as "La Setima" or "Broadway," while marveling at the views of the tall palm trees lining the sidewalks.

 Step Back in Time at Ybor City Museum

-Step into a Casita, a small house built for cigar factory workers and their families, to experience what it is like to live in the homes of cigar workers during that time.
+One of my favorite parts of the museum is stepping into a Casita, a small house built for cigar factory workers and their families.
+It's amazing to see what it was like to live in the homes of cigar workers 100 years ago.

-Take a tour of the Casita’s living area, the kitchen, and even the children’s bedrooms to see what the workers come home to after a day of working at the cigar factory.
+I enjoy exploring the Casita’s living area, the kitchen, and even the children’s bedrooms to see what the workers came home to after a day of working at the cigar factory.

-After exploring the Casita, check out the 1920s-era Ferlita Bakery building, which houses the park’s main museum, to learn more about how Ybor City was founded, the cigar industry’s birth, and the town’s advancement.
+After exploring the Casita, I always make sure to check out the 1920s-era Ferlita Bakery building, which houses the park’s main museum.
+It's a great way to learn more about how Ybor City was founded, the birth of the cigar industry, and the town’s advancement.